Egeeio/egee-xyz/distrodelves.md

 layout:    page
 ---

-_The best damn Operating System & Linux Distro review series on [YouTube](https://www.youtube.com/playlist?list=PLTGHiAlif1EhnNQozcSwu2ZSt7oDWaX0J)!_
+_The best damn Operating System & Linux Distro overview show on [YouTube](https://www.youtube.com/playlist?list=PLTGHiAlif1EhnNQozcSwu2ZSt7oDWaX0J)!_

-Despite the name, the series covers *all* Operating Systems.
+Despite the name, the show covers *all* Operating Systems.
 Or, as the Linux community likes to call them, **Distributions**!

 ### What's the point?
 Because operating systems are fun! *(no, seriously)*

-Each episode looks at a different operating system and quickly examines the basics from an average user's perspective.
+Each episode looks at an operating system and quickly examines the it from an average user's perspective.

 A live episode usually has these segments: